How to Wire a 3-Way Switch: A Step-by-Step NEC Guide

 - Safety First: De-energize the circuit at the breaker and verify with a multimeter that all power is off.

-- Run Cables: Run a 2-wire cable (e.g., 14/2 NM-B) from the panel to the first switch box.
-Run a 3-wire cable (e.g., 14/3 NM-B) between the first and second switch boxes.
+- Run Cables: Run a 2-wire cable (for example, 14/2 NM-B where permitted by ampacity and local rules) from the panel to the first switch box.
+Run a 3-wire cable (for example, 14/3 NM-B) between the first and second switch boxes.
 Run another 2-wire cable from the second switch box to the light fixture box.
+Always use conductors sized for the circuit and local code requirements.

 - Wire Switch 1: